mrgaaron/docs/source/index.rst

 .. snippet-display:: create-device

+*Note:* TempoIQ will automatically create devices and sensors as you write data, but it's still helpful to know how to explicitly create devices.

 Data collection
 ---------------

 .. image:: /images/datapoint_model.png

-Sensor data is a time series of numeric values.
+Each sensor has associated data in the form of a time series of numeric values.
 Our data collection APIs enable you to stream or batch write this sensor data.
 Then you can visualize, analyze, or transform the data in TempoIQ.

 If your devices have direct access to the internet, they can write their data directly to TempoIQ, or you can use a gateway or cloud server to aggregate and write the data.
-Either way, the APIs are very flexible, and can handle data being written in realtime or in batches.

 Example